kcmerrill/alfred/README.md

 * Watch for file modifications to run tests->builds

-## Alfred files getting too large?
-You can break up your alfred files in multiple ways.
-The following are glob patterns that can be used:`/alfred.yml`, `/.alfred/*alfred.yml`, `/alfred/*alfred.yml`.
-As an example, you can create a directory called `alfred` or `.alfred` or just create mutliple alfred files.

 ## Tab completion

 Copy the included `alfred.completion.sh` to `/etc/bash_completion.d/`, or source it in your `~/.profile` file.